interledger/interledger.org-learn/src/content/docs/building-with-interledger/real-world-examples.md

   order: 2
 ---

-Now let’s take some time to hear from some real members of the community on how they have used ILP to solve real problems that they face.
+Now, let’s take some time to hear from some real members of the community on how they have used ILP to solve real problems that they faced.

 Watch these two videos of each community member describing a problem in their terms.

 ## The People’s Clearinghouse